csu-ricro/ricro-dev-ops/ricro-api/README.md

-# Setting Up Docker Instance
+# Developing ricro-api with Docker Containers

 Clone this repo to ensure the file struture is correct.